RakhithJK/dbeaver-dbeaver-wiki/Develop-in-IDEA.md

 1. Optional: `git clone https://github.com/dbeaver/dbeaver.wiki.git` (skip it if you do not need WIKI)
 1. Start IDEA->Open. select folder `dbeaver-ce/dbeaver-idea-project`
 1. Now you can see the DBeaver modules structure: ![](images/development/idea/project-structure.png)
-1. You can edit the code but you cannot compile because there are no Eclipse dependencies configured.
+1. You can edit the code but you cannot compile it because there are no Eclipse dependencies configured.

 #### Prepare Eclipse IDE and workspace